This Is What “Never Settle for Mediocrity” Gets Wrong

 And over time:

-- Life starts to feel exhausting
+- Life starts to feel draining

-- Achievement loses its emotional weight
+- Achievement loses some of its emotional meaning

 Without balance, ambitious people may: